Ohtsu/o2-chart/README.md

     You can animate such charts as Bar, Pie, Histogram, Stack Bar,Geo Orthographic and Pack Layout charts by the configuration file.

-    *Sample program is using Tab Pages of "Bootstrap" to display all the charts.
-If you want to check the animation, please change the source file a bit as follows.

-    In "app.components.ts", the current default chart is set "geoOrthographicTypeName".
-So please change it to your favourite chart type and the chart type own data.

 **Prerequisite**